jieggii/wg-node/docs/usage/manage-your-wg-node-instance.md

 #### Step 4.
 Set request headers

 Tada!
-Put your node client's public key in the `Client-Public-Key` header and HEX value of signature you got in `Request-Params-Signature` header and finally send your request!
+Put your API user's public key in the `API-User-Public-Key` header and HEX value of signature you've made in `Request-Signature` header and finally send your request!

 !!! info